 In all that they do, students are encouraged to examine the structures and functions of language.
 They reflect upon their own and others use of language in different contexts, and they consider how and why language varies across distance and time.
 They are encouraged to speak and write in Standard English.

 All students will study both GCSE English Language and GCSE English Literature.
 Both are linear GCSE courses so all exams are to be taken at the end of the course.
-All assessment will be by examinations sat in the summer of with the exception of a small group of students who will sit the English language exam at the end of Year 10.
+All assessment will be by examinations sat in the summer.
 There are no tiers for the examination so all students will sit the same tier.

 As a department, through literature, we encourage the students to engage with diverse areas of study, to explore and question and to expand upon their personal responses.
 Students are broadly placed into sets in this key stage, but all middle sets are taught in mixed ability groups.